 Growing up I just assumed like probably everyone else that concrete cured by drying and we were all totally wrong.
 Concrete cures by a chemical process called “hydration” where the components in cement form a chemical bond with water molecules and become hydrates, thus the name.

-It is important then to not let the concrete “dry” before the hydration process has taken place as this makes for a weaker, more prone to cracking slab. so, as the concrete hardens it is sometimes necessary to spray the surface, keeping it wet to allow for necessary time for hydration to take place.
-In fact, concrete will harden just as well if not better under water if you can keep from “washing out” the concrete mix.
+It is important then to not let the concrete “dry” before the hydration process has taken place as this makes for a weaker, more prone to cracking slab. so, as the concrete hardens it is sometimes necessary to spray the surface, keeping it wet to allow for the necessary time for hydration to take place.
+In fact, concrete will harden just as well if not better underwater if you can keep from “washing out” the concrete mix.

 OTHER THINGS THAT MAKE A DIFFERENCE